All Collections

 The business relevance of eco-costs is that it is the financial risk of non-compliance with future governmental regulations.

-Businesses can conduct true cost accounting (TCA) for a variety of reasons, including:
+Businesses can conduct true cost accounting (TCA) for a variety of reasons:

 1. Better decision-making: By accounting for the full range of social and environmental costs associated with a product or service, businesses can make more informed decisions about how to allocate resources and manage risks.
 This can help to ensure long-term sustainability and resilience.